apache/mynewt-site/docs/newtmgr/install_mac.md

 ## Installing Newtmgr on Mac OS

-Newtmgr is supported on Mac OS X 64 bits platforms and has been tested on Mac OS Maverick (10.9) and later.
+Newtmgr is supported on Mac OS X 64 bit platforms and has been tested on Mac OS 10.9 and higher.

 This page shows you how to install the following versions of newtmgr:

 * The latest stable release version (1.0.0)
 * The latest from the master branch (unstable)

+**Note:** If you would like to contribute to the newtmgr tool, see [Setting Up Go Environment to Contribute to Newt and Newtmgr Tools](/faq/go_env).
 ### Adding the runtimeco/homebrew-mynewt Tap:
 You should have added the runtimeco/homebrew-mynewt tap when you installed the *newt* tool.
 Run the following commands if you have not done so: